nptscot/nptscot.github.io/manual/index.md

 ![Table 3.2: When to separate cycle users from motor traffic](/images/clos_facilities.png)

 Note: Table 3.2 displays Motor Traffic Speed in KPH ranges.
 For applying this guidance in the UK, these KPH ranges are mapped to the corresponding UK statutory MPH speed limits as follows:
-*   20 mph statutory speed limit correspond to the 0 kph to 30 kph range.
+*   20 mph statutory speed limit corresponds to the 0 kph to 30 kph range.
-*   30 mph statutory speed limit correspond to the 30 kph to 50 kph range.
+*   30 mph statutory speed limit corresponds to the 30 kph to 50 kph range.
-*   40 mph statutory speed limit correspond to the 50 kph to 65 kph range.
+*   40 mph statutory speed limit corresponds to the 50 kph to 65 kph range.
-*   50 mph statutory speed limit correspond to the 65 kph to 80 kph range.
+*   50 mph statutory speed limit corresponds to the 65 kph to 80 kph range.
-*   60 mph statutory speed limit correspond to the 80 kph to 95 kph range.
+*   60 mph statutory speed limit corresponds to the 80 kph to 95 kph range.
-*   60+ mph statutory speed limit correspond to the 95 kph to 110 kph range.
+*   60+ mph statutory speed limit corresponds to the 95 kph to 110 kph range.

 <!-- /#clos -->